prodo-dev/plz/README.md

 ```

 `plz` runs your commands in a Docker container, either in your AWS
-infrastructure or in your local machine, so what you do in the terminal
+infrastructure or in your local machine, and so your actions in the terminal
-doesn't really matter.
-If you are running this execution only, you can just
+don't affect the execution.
+If you are running this execution only, you can
-type `plz logs` and logs will be streamed, not from the beginning
+just type `plz logs` and logs will be streamed, not from the beginning
 but since the current time (unless you specify `--since start`).

 The big